On this page:

 - Review Medications with Your Health Care Provider

-Whether you’re settling into your sixties or heading into your ninth decade, you should be extra careful when taking prescription and over-the-counter medicines.
-And if you’re caring for older loved ones, you should help them stay safe.
+Whether you’re settling into your sixties or heading into your ninth decade, be careful when taking prescription and over-the-counter medicines, herbal preparations, and supplements.
+And if you’re caring for older loved ones, help them stay safe, too.

-And, as we age, body changes can affect the way medicines are absorbed, leading to potential complications.
+Why the special concern?
+The older you get, the more likely you are to use additional medicines, which can increase the chance of harmful drug effects, including interactions.
+And, as you age, physical changes can affect the way medicines are handled by your body, leading to potential complications.
 For instance, your liver and kidneys may not work as well, which affects how a drug breaks down and leaves your body.
-And changes in your digestive system can affect how fast drugs get to your bloodstream.

 “There is no question that physiology changes as we age.
 Many chronic medical conditions don’t even appear until our later years,” explains RADM (Ret.)
-Sandra L. Kweder, M.D., F.A.C.P., deputy director of the Food and Drug Administration (FDA) Office of New Drugs.
+Sandra L. Kweder, M.D., F.A.C.P., a medical officer at the U.S. Food and Drug Administration.
 “It’s not that people are falling to pieces; some changes are just part of the normal aging process.”

 “Medication can’t work unless you take it,” Kweder says.
 “For instance, medications that treat chronic conditions such as high blood pressure and diabetes typically only work when taken regularly and as directed.
 You have to take them continuously to maintain control over your condition.”

-Record the medicine’s brand name, if applicable, and generic name.
-Also write down how often and what dosage you take.
-(For instance, one pill daily, 300 mg.)
+Your list should include the medicine’s brand name, if applicable, and generic name.
+Also write down why you’re taking each medication, the dosage (for instance, 300 mg), and how often you take it.

 Interactions can occur when: